Cobbler (Better Call Saul): Main story

-That night, Jimmy tells Kim about Daniel's case, including fabricating the videos.
-Kim is amused at first, but becomes appalled when she finds out that he fabricated evidence.
-Jimmy counters by asking why she was willing to play along with tricking Ken.
-She says that con had nothing to do with work.
-She asks why Jimmy was willing to falsify evidence, and he is unable to provide a satisfactory answer.
+That night, Jimmy tells Kim about Daniel's case.
+Kim is amused at first, but becomes appalled when Jimmy reveals that the video was fabricated.
+She asks him why he would threaten his legal career by committing a crime for a pro bono case.
+Jimmy counters by asking why she was willing to play along with tricking Ken, but she replies that con had nothing to do with work.
+She then tells Jimmy that she never wants hear about him committing such acts again, and Jimmy agrees that she will not hear of them.

 Production

 Bob Odenkirk was said to have inspired the name of the episode and the fetish portrayed in the police interrogation room scene.
 Peter Gould said "There weren't as many names.
 In fact, I don't know that we named it at all.
 I think (Jimmy) just said, 'He sits in pies.'
 He pitched the idea: 'Sex acts all have a name.
 Shouldn't there be a name for this thing?'"

 "On this show, he mostly is a performer, but every once in a while, you see that he really is one of the great comic minds of our time.
 That was an example of Bob giving us a direction that we ran with, and then he ran with it in performance.
 And I just love it.
 I have to say, that was an interesting evolution of that scene.
 I'm really proud of it."